The First Aid units of competency were first endorsed in July 2013 in the HLT Health Training Package. They were reviewed again in 2014.

 Every jurisdiction has its own work health and safety (WHS) act and regulations to ensure adequate First Aid services in the workplace—including elements like First Aid kits, procedures, facilities and training for First Aiders.
 This will also specify refresher training (usually every three years).

 First Aid training requirements differ across industries as well as jurisdictions.
 Some industries require specific competencies.
-For example, in early childhood education and care, workers are required to be trained in anaphylaxis (HLTAID004 Provide an emergency first aid response in an education and care setting).
+For example, in early childhood education and care, workers are required to be trained in anaphylaxis (HLTAID012 Provide First Aid in an education and care setting).

 There are no VET qualifications in this sector.
 The following units of competency are used across almost every training package on the national register.
 The units are: